jeffbaumes/relateucate/_posts/2013-12-27-the-earth-spins-and-moves.md

-The Sun's gravity is always wanting to pull the Earth to it, but because the Earth is moving foward through space so fast, it always misses hitting the sun and keeps going around.
+The Sun's gravity is always wanting to pull the Earth to it, but because the Earth is moving foward through space so fast, it always misses hitting the Sun and keeps going around.
 This movement is just like water spinning around a drain, except again in space there is nothing to slow down the Earth's movement through space.
 So the Earth never reaches the Sun -